Easy Spinach Lasagna

 - For the meat lover in your home, add some sliced sauteed Italian sausage to the sauce.
 I’ve made this recipe with half sausage and half without.

-- Look for No-Boil lasagna noodles and that saves you the step and the pan needed to make traditional pasta.
+- Look for No-Boil lasagna noodles which save you a step and cleaning the pan needed to make traditional pasta.
 There’s enough liquid in the sauce to plump up the pasta as it cooks.

 - Though you have to break out your food processor, it’s used twice.
 Once for finely chopping the spinach and again for mixing part of the spinach with the ricotta, etc.